blueworldmedia/releasemon/README.md

 ### Python 2

-    pip install superfsmon
+    pip install releasemon

 ### Python 3

 This script requires Supervisor which [is not yet available for Python 3][Supervisor Python 3].
-To be able to install superfsmon without errors you need to install the development version of Supervisor from the GitHub repository first.
+To be able to install releasemon without errors you need to install the development version of Supervisor from the GitHub repository first.
 The development version may not work reliably, don't use it in production.

     pip install git+https://github.com/Supervisor/supervisor
-    pip install superfsmon
+    pip install releasemon

 [Supervisor Python 3]: https://github.com/Supervisor/supervisor/issues/510